 and YHVH appears alone only once, as a hidden, modest acronym seen only by LEARNED EYE (indeed, MERCY is not seen in the open in Nature)

-Here in the story of Eden the two Attributes appear only together ‘side by side’ as YHVH ELKM.
-In fact, here we see the name YHVH in the open the first time ever, but alongside ELKM.
+Here in the story of Eden the two Attributes appear together ‘side by side’ as YHVH ELKM.
+Moreover, they appear glued together like that throughout the entire story.
+Thus whereas YHVH appears at the end of Chapter One only as an acronym, here in the story of Eden YHVH appears the first time ever in the open, but only alongside ELKM.

-In Eden, the Attributes appear as Heavenly Parent(s) ready to ‘form’ their child Adam in their Oneness and Love.
+They appear like that to ‘form’ their child Adam in their Oneness and Love.

-Note that the Hebrew word ‘eden’ refers to a delicate, SEXUAL pleasure and love.
+Note that the Hebrew word ‘eden’ or edna refers to delicate, SEXUAL pleasure and love.

-For instance: when Sarah, at age 90, was impregnated she called up in wonder: “Behold!
-I’m old, and yet I’ve had an edna,” pleasure, (Genesis 8: 12) .
+For instance: when Sarah, at age 90, was impregnated with Isaac, she called up in wonder: “Behold!
+I’m old, and yet I’ve had an edna,” sexual pleasure, (Genesis 8: 12) .

-The list of YHVH ELKM appearance: Here are the 20 times YHVH ELoKiM appears in the story of Eden:
+Here is the list of the 20 times the name YHVH ELKM appear in the story of Eden:

 (1) On the Day thatYHVH ELoKiMmade Earth and Heavens (Genesis 2: 4)